murkl/arch-os/runtime/README.md

 English standing.
 So a half-finished translation is useful from its first line.

-The catalogs are **gettext `.po` files**, one per language, filled in from a `.pot` template beside them — the format every translation platform reads, and the one where the msgid a translator is shown is the English sentence itself.
+The catalogs are **gettext `.po` files**, one per language, filled in from a `.pot` template beside them: the format every translation platform reads, and the one where the msgid a translator is shown is the English sentence itself.
 Both templates are generated and neither is edited by hand: the runtime's out of the Go sources, a tree's out of the loaded tree. `make locales` writes them and